caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

     *float*, *optional*, *default = 4.0*

-    SoFiA source finding threshold.
+    SoFiA source-finding threshold, in terms of the number of sigma_rms to go down to (i.e. the minimum signal-to-noise ratio).

   **merge**

     *bool*, *optional*, *default = False*

-    Merge pixels detected by any of SoFiA source finding algorithms into objects.
-If turned on, pixels with a separation of less than mergeX pixels in the X direction, mergeY pixels in Y direction, and mergeZ channels in Z direction will be merged and identified as a single object in the mask.
+    Merge pixels detected by any of the SoFiA source-finding algorithms into objects.
+If enabled, pixels with a separation of less than mergeX pixels in the X direction, mergeY pixels in the Y direction, and mergeZ channels in the Z direction will be merged and identified as a single object in the mask.
 Objects whose extent is smaller than minSizeX, minSizeY or minSizeZ will be removed from the mask.

   **mergeX**